spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 #### Establishment of the communication channel

-After sharing the AES key, the communication channel is established as follows:
+After sharing the AES key, the communication channel is established as
+follows:
 - The server sends the message "HELOEHLO" (sic), the client replies with an ACK (functions `send_heloehlo` and `recv_ack`)
-- The client sends back any encrypted message with a valid tag, the server replies with an ACK (functions `recv_msg` and `send_ack`).
+- The client sends back any encrypted message with a valid tag (function `recv_msg` ).
-- If the server-side decryption succeeds, the first flag is sent to the client (encrypted).
+- If server-side decryption succeeds, the server replies with an ACK and the first flag is sent to the client (encrypted).

-From now it is quite straightforward to get the flag of the first part: the goal is to implement a PTSD client.
+From now it is quite straightforward to get the flag of the first
+part: the goal is to implement a PTSD client.

 #### The flag!

 I implemented my client in Python + pwntools, with the libraries `ec` and `AESGCM` from `cryptography.hazmat.primitives` to work with elliptic curves and AES-GCM encryption.

 It just consists in following the protocol: here is the main part of my script.
 The full script is available [here](src/exploit_part1.py).
 The functions `send_msg` and `recv_msg` respectively send and receive encrypted messages with the provided AES key.

 ```python
 io = start()